RHEcosystemAppEng/exhort-java-api/CONTRIBUTING.md

 $ mvn verify -Pits
 # clean build prior
 $ mvn clean verify -Pits
-# while in development, the dev profile will make the build not fail for coverage and enforcement
+# while in development, the dev profile will make the build not fail for coverage and other enforcements
 $ mvn clean verify -Pits,dev
 ```